 \subsection{Variational Force Matching}

-Variational Force Matching (VFM)~\cite{Noid2008}, also known as multiscale coarse-graining, is a bottom-up approach for learning the PMF from atomistic forces.
+Variational Force Matching (VFM)~\cite{noid2008multiscale}, also known as multiscale coarse-graining, is a bottom-up approach for learning the PMF from atomistic forces.

-The central premise is that the CG forces predicted by the model should match, on average, the instantaneous atomistic forces projected onto the CG coordinates, denoted as $\mathcal{F}_{\mathrm{proj}}(\mathbf{r})$.
-The gradient of the exact PMF satisfies:
+The central condition is that CG forces should match, in expectation, the instantaneous atomistic forces projected onto the CG coordinates, denoted by $\mathcal{F}_{\mathrm{proj}}(\mathbf{r})$.
+The exact PMF satisfies:

-where the expectation is taken over the \emph{fiber distribution}~\cite{hummerich2025split}, i.e., the conditional probability of a fine-grained configuration $\mathbf{r}$ given its CG representative $\mathbf{R}$.
+where the expectation is taken over the \emph{fiber distribution}~\cite{hummerich2025split}, i.e., the conditional distribution of atomistic configuration $\mathbf{r}$ given $\mathbf{R}$.

-From a learning perspective, instantaneous projected forces provide noisy samples to approximate the target mean force.
+From a learning perspective, instantaneous projected forces provide stochastic estimates of the conditional mean force in Eq.~\eqref{equ:mean_force}.
 Given a dataset $\mathcal{D}$ of atomistic configurations, a parameterized CG potential $U_\eta(\mathbf{R})$ is trained by minimizing

 When $\mathcal{D}$ is sampled from equilibrium, this objective minimizes the Fisher divergence between the model distribution $p_\eta(\mathbf{R})$ and the true marginal $p(\mathbf{R})$.
 Theoretical error bounds follow from Log-Sobolev inequalities (Proof in §\ref{proof:bound}):